Patient's Query

 I can understand your concern.

 It is a major surgery and will take approximately three to four hours.
-It will require removal of whole stomach and followed by esophagojejunostomy (joint between esophagus and jejunum).
-Life will not be same as compare to before surgery.
-Surgical morbidity is 15 to 20 percent that include bleeding, surgical site infection and sometimes anastomosis leak.
+It will require removal of the whole stomach, followed by esophagojejunostomy (joint between esophagus and jejunum).
+Life will not be the same as compared to before surgery.
+Surgical morbidity is 15 to 20 percent, which includes bleeding, surgical site infection, and sometimes anastomosis leak.

-Initial post operative recovery will take five to seven days and complete recovery take approximately three weeks.
-After surgery patient have to take small frequent meal (frequency five to six times in 24 hours).
-There are other lot of things also.
+Initial postoperative recovery will take five to seven days, and complete recovery will take approximately three weeks.
+After surgery patients have to take small, frequent meals (frequency five to six times in 24 hours).
+There are a lot of other things also.
 I hope this will help you.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!